smapiot/piral/src/plugins/piral-oidc/README.md

 client configuration that points to your entry-point route, and then call `handleAuthentication()` in your index file.

-`handleAuthentication()` will return a promise that resolves to an `AuthenticationResult` When `result.isAuthenticated` is true, the application should call `render()`, when false, do nothing (this is a silent renew happening in the background).
+`handleAuthentication()` will return a promise that resolves to an `AuthenticationResult` When `result.shouldRender` is true, the application should call `render()`, when false, do nothing (this is a silent renew happening in the background).

 If the promise rejects, it is advised that the error is logged to an external logging service, as this indicates a user that could not gain entry into the application.
 Afterwards, call `logout()` or prompt the user for the next action.